-Medicine is producing an unprecedented level of valuable medical data at a gigantic pace around the world, with millions of brain images and terabytes of associated medical data every day.
-The Medical Informatics Platform (MIP) aims to create a virtual database that aggregates data from various sources, give them a common data model – this is called data federation.
+Medicine is producing an unprecedented level of valuable medical data at a staggering pace around the world, with millions of brain images and terabytes of associated medical data being produced every day.
+The Medical Informatics Platform (MIP) aims to create a virtual database that aggregates data from various sources, and gives them a common data model.
+This technology is called data federation.
 Data federation provides a single source of data for experts to analyze and advance understanding of neurological and psychiatric diseases.
-Analyses will lead to opening real possibilities for early diagnosis and personalized medicine, addressing one of the major healthcare challenges facing the EU.
-Data are not moved from hospital, not uploaded in the cloud, not copied and paste elsewhere, and that only anonymized data are being shared.
+Analyses will lead to real possibilities for early diagnosis and personalized medicine, addressing one of the major healthcare challenges facing the EU.
+Data isn't moved from the hospital, uploaded to the cloud, or copied and pasted elsewhere, and only anonymous data is shared.

-The MIP provides methods to analyze federated data from hospitals, research centers and biobanks.
-Clinical scientists can develop share and release results of their research.
-The MIP will bring together people across professional and scientific fields, encouraging them to contribute actively to the design and development of the services that the MIP provides.
-Representing fusion of medicine and computer science, we aim to break down the traditional barriers of patient care, brain science and clinical research to minimize the delays in diagnosis of brain diseases and institute the most effective treatments.
+The MIP provides methods to analyze federated data from hospitals, research centers, and biobanks.
+Clinical scientists can develop, share, and release the results of their research.
+The MIP will bring people across professional and scientific fields together, encouraging them to actively contribute to the design and development of the services that the MIP provides.
+Representing the fusion of medicine and computer science, we aim to break down the traditional barriers of patient care, brain science, and clinical research to minimize the delays in diagnosis of brain diseases and implement the most effective treatments.
 Data security is a top priority for us.
 The MIP design will preserve hospital ownership and control of data by providing federated access to analysis tools across hospitals, without moving patient data from original servers and ensuring patient privacy.

 We provide online evidence-based medicine tools via a web portal to users such as neuroscientists, computational scientists, epidemiologists, and the pharmaceutical industry.
 Its analyses integrate open-access research data repositories with brain disease features generated in participating hospitals using MIP tools.

-Hospitals and research centers having installed the MIP:
+Hospitals and research centers that have installed the MIP: